vitorvidaldev/Character-Creator/README.md

 You can use MongoDB Compass to manage and visualize your data during tests.

 Run the application using IntelliJ.
-You can access the application via `localhost:8080`.
+You can access the application via `localhost:8080`, or via command line with `mvn spring-boot:run`

 ## Author
 Vitor Vidal - vitorvidal.dev@gmail.com